texas2pugs/pointy-peck-blog/README.md

-# The Pointy Peck
+# The Pecking Pointe

-A blog that chronicles the sometimes busy and not-so-busy events of The Pointy Peck.
+A blog that chronicles the sometimes busy and not-so-busy events of The Pecking Pointe.

 ---